He was a security guard at a hospital. Now, he’s there as a medical student.

 Humble Beginnings

 Ledet grew up in Lake Charles, La., with a single mother who worked as a certified nursing assistant.
 They relied on food stamps to eat.
 After high school, Ledet joined the Navy and was stationed in Washington, D.C., from 2004 to 2007.
-He entered the Reserves, and his wife — Mallory Alice Brown-Ledet, whom he met in high school — convinced him to go to college while she worked at a bank.
+He entered the Reserves, and his wife — Mallory Alice Brown-Ledet, whom he met in high school — persuaded him to go to college while she worked at a bank.

 They moved back to Louisiana in 2009, and Ledet enrolled in Southern University and A&M College in Baton Rouge.